 Data

 Three sources of data were used for this analysis.
 The first is the global 1/4° National Oceanic and Atmospheric Administration (NOAA) daily Optimally-Interpolated Sea Surface Temperature (dOISST, v.2) (Reynolds et al., 2007; Banzon et al., 2016).
 The second data set is the Ssalto/Duacs global ocean gridded multi-mission (‘allsat’) altimeter product from the Copernicus Marine Environment Monitoring Service (CMEMS) (refs.), which was regridded to the 1/4° dOISST grid.
 The last data set, derived from the above altimeter product, is the Aviso+ Mesoscale Eddy Trajectory Atlas version 2.0 Experimental (Dudley et al., 2011).
-All data were subsetted to regions encompassing the WBCs and their meanders, retroflections, and extensions.
+All data were cropped to regions encompassing the WBCs and their meanders, retroflections, and extensions.

 Calculation of thermal events, kinectic energy, and geostrophic velocities